hdvpdrm/gitbrowser/README.md

 MIT license

 ## Contact & contribute
-Get in touch with me at raresrechesan26@gmail.com
+Get in touch with me at raresrechesan26@gmail.com (author of original repo) If you want to have a contact with me, than send me e-mail hardcoderyan@gmail.com(hdvpdrm)